MichaelGoodale/youtube-to-praat/README.md

 ### Using the script

 The simplest use-case is to download one YouTube video and forced-align it.
+This requires that you have set the `MFA_BIN` variable in the script.
 ```
 python3 download.py https://www.youtube.com/watch?v=OmIxrpI8-4M
 ```